-When people ask why I care so much about the students of the Boston Arts Academy, I mention how they look like me.
+When people ask why we care so much about the students of the Boston Arts Academy, we mention how they look like us.
 Boston Arts Academy students truly reflect the diversity and talents of the city of Boston.

 As the city’s only high school for the visual and performing arts, Boston Arts Academy is a proven model of the benefits of a rigorous dual arts and college preparatory curriculum taught by award-winning faculty.
 The school is built around recognizing and uplifting students’ strengths – a place where they are admitted not on the basis of grades or behavior but their art.
 Boston Arts Academy is a space where students with disabilities learn alongside their peers and students with mental health challenges can access the services they need.
 They believe in supporting every student, and so do we.

 We want Boston Arts Academy students to live the lives they imagine, but we can’t do it without you.
 Please take the time to visit our pages to learn about how we bridge the gap between the school’s allocation from the Boston Public Schools and the true cost of a high-quality education.

 Giving to the Boston Arts Academy Foundation is an investment in not only Boston Arts Academy students but also the future of our vibrant city.

 - Denella J. Clark, President and CEO, Boston Arts Academy Foundation

 John H. Dozier